 The Quantitative Reasoning section is divided into two sections with four question types.
-Having a basic overview of the GRE Quantitative Reasoning will help you know the concepts asked and the questions you can expect in the GRE.
+A basic overview of the GRE Quantitative Reasoning syllabus and different question types will help you understand the concepts you will be tested on and the questions you can expect in the GRE.
 Let’s take a look at the same.

-There are four types of questions asked in the GRE quant section.
+There are four types of questions asked in the GRE Quantitative Reasoning section.
 The questions could be in any form, such as word problems or numeric problems.
 Here’s a brief overview of each question type.

 - Quantitative Comparison Questions – Each question presents two quantities with or without a short description regarding the quantities.
 You must analyze each quantity, compare them and select the best option from the answer choices.

 - Multiple-choice Questions (Select One Answer) – These questions present a problem (word problems, equations and more) and five answer options.
 These are classic MCQ questions, where you have to solve the problem and select one answer.